My Home Page with Links to My Other

 with freer markets in contrast to the present policy of constantly cajoling

 countries to pay old debts.
-Perhaps they should reform their policies first,
+Perhaps they should reform policies first,

 then ask for and receive debt forgiveness.
 Half Penny argues that aid